themeum/tutor/readme.txt

   * Training courses
   * Professional continuing education

 These are just a few possibilities that Tutor LMS opens up for its users.
-There’s a whole new world of intuitive learning that’s yet to discover using this online course plugin.
+There’s a whole new world of intuitive learning that’s yet to discover using this WordPress LMS plugin.

 = Intuitive Course Builder =
-Create courses with their details like videos, attachments, excerpt, additional data, benefit of the course, requirement, topic, summary, announcement, and video banners.
+Create courses with their details like videos, attachments, excerpt, additional data, the benefit of the course, requirement, topic, summary, announcement, and video banners in this WordPress LMS plugin.
 Have lessons under course and attach video and other attachments to each lesson.
 Tutor, the advanced WordPress LMS plugin lets you present courses on an intuitive user interface with all required options to offer a top-notch learning system.

 = Smart Course and Lesson Manager =
 With tons of awesome features inside this WordPress course plugin, it is easy to setup, control, and manage teachers, students, courses & lessons.